xrdocs/design/_blogs/2024-0210-dco-monitoring.md

 Reporting must be enabled for both min and max values for the metric and for specific time intervals.

-### TCA alert configuration example
+### Optical Controller TCA alert configuration example
 This example shows configuring the TCAs via XR CLI, however the TCAs could also be configured using the appropriate YANG models.

 The following configuration does the following:

 - Enables TCA reporting for crossing the min threshold for opr,cd,osnr,rx-sig-pow
-- Enables TCA report for crossing the max threshold for opt, opr, cd, osnr,rx-sig-pow
+- Enables TCA reporting for crossing the max threshold for opt, opr, cd, osnr,rx-sig-pow
 - Changes default optical power receive min threshold to 1 dBm (100*.01)
 - Changes default optical power receive max threshold to 10 dBm (1000*.01)